photopress-dev/photopress-plugin/README.md

 ### Child Pages Block

+- Dynamic Gutenberg Block
-- Create an gallery of child pages based (useful as an index of gallery pages)
+- Create an gallery of child pages (useful as an index of gallery pages)

 ### Meta-Data